 In addition, a Localizer antenna, Distance Measuring Equipment (DME), Precision Approach Path Indicators (PAPI), a Glideslope, and an Automated Weather Observation Station (AWOS-3PT) have been installed in order to complete the airport’s Instrument Landing System (ILS).
 ILS allows pilots to navigate to the airport during horizontal visibility conditions as low as half a mile and vertical visibility conditions as low as 200 feet above ground level (AGL).
 The terminal apron area was also expanded in order to support plans for a new airport terminal facility.
 A storm water master plan identified improvements necessary to enhance existing drainage as well as to accommodate future development.

 The Airport Master Plan established goals for the continued development and expansion of airport facilities.
-Moving forward, projects include airport access road improvements, implementation of airfield lighting upgrades, and continued industrial park development.
+Moving forward, projects include airport access road improvements, a new airport terminal, implementation of airfield lighting upgrades, and industrial park development.